Hundreds of cardiac MRI traits derived using 3D diffusion autoencoders share a common genetic architecture

 Visconti, Alessia and Bianchi, Emanuele and Santonastaso, Federica and

-Soda, Emanuel M and Cisternino, Francesco and Ieva, Francesca and
+Soda, Emanuel M and Cisternino, Francesco and Pivato, Carlo Andrea and Ieva, Francesca and

 Di Angelantonio, Emanuele and Pirastu, Nicola and Glastonbury, Craig A},

-title = {Unsupervised cardiac MRI phenotyping with 3D diffusion autoencoders
+title = {Hundreds of cardiac MRI traits derived using 3D diffusion autoencoders share a common genetic architecture},

 elocation-id = {2024.11.04.24316700},